withr/withr.github.io/_posts/2014-11-12-get-access-to-raspberry-pi-without-screen.md

 After accessing to the aimed WiFi, start or reboot RPi.
 Because there is Ethernet cable connected, RPi can be accessed through Ethernet card's IP address (192.168.10.100, set as static).
 Note, this will take some time!

-Now, if we want to connect RPi through WiFi (with WiFi router connected to RPi via Ethernet cable), we should log onto the WiFi (which USB WiFi adapter logged on) first, then can run this command:
+Now, if we want to connect RPi through WiFi (with WiFi router connected to RPi via Ethernet cable), we should run the following command first:

 {% highlight sh %}
 sudo /etc/init.d/networking restart
 {% endhighlight %}

-After a while, we can access RPi throught WiFi.
+Then log onto the WiFi router (which USB WiFi adapter logged on).
+After a while, we can access RPi throught USB WiFi adapter.